Carlosdvp/integrate-smartcontract-wit-ui/Notes.md

 - found a couple of bugs
   - my message validation is not working, I was able to save an empty string as the message
   - and that broke the app, as there was no message it would not let me update it through the UI, I had to add a message directly on the contract through etherscan.

+- also message does not update when I change it unless I refresh the page:
+  - this could be an additional feature